Dr Raphaële Garrod

 Authored books

-Garrod, R., Ingenious Animation.
-The Physiology of Invention in the Works of François Rabelais, Warburg Series (Oxford: Oxford University Press, forthcoming)
+Garrod, R., François Rabelais and the Physiology of Invention: Ingenious Animation, Warburg Series (Oxford: Oxford University Press, 2025).

 Marr, A., R. Garrod, J. R. Marcaída and R. Oosterhoff, Logodaedalus.
 Word Histories of Ingenuity in Early Modern Europe (Pittsburgh: Pittsburgh University Press, 2019).